Now Is a Great Time to Invest in Furniture Designed by Architects

 A Gallery That Specializes in the Best of the Best

-The Birth of Architects-cum-Designers as We Know It
+The Birth of the Architect-cum-Designer as We Know It

 In the 1910s and ’20s, architects began working with materials being produced at a faster rate than ever—first, plywood and tubular steel, then glass and plexiglass, and later plastics.
 Zemaitis cites Alvar Aalto: “He was doing these incredible churches, government buildings, and cemeteries in Finland, but at the same time, he was shaping an entire industry of furniture production.”